-KPMG (in millions) 2022 2021
+KPMG (in millions) 2023 2022

-Audit fees (1) \$25.8 \$28.3
+Audit fees (1) \$ 24.4 \$ 25.8

-Audit-related fees (2) 0.7 0.5
+Audit-related fees (2) 1.0 0.7

 Tax fees (3)

-All other (4)
+All other fees (4) 0.3

-Total \$26.5 \$28.8
+Total \$ 25.7 \$ 26.5

-- (1) Audit fees include fees related to the audit of the Company's annual financial statements, including fees related to the statutory audit requirements of most of our subsidiaries in foreign countries, review of quarterly financial statements, and audit services related to the effectiveness of the Company's internal control over financial reporting.
-Audit fees also include the audits related to possible divestitures or reorganization activities. - (2) Audit-related fees are primarily for professional services not directly related to the Company's annual financial statements, for example assistance in connection with environmental social governance assurance services, various registration statements, debt offerings and similar matters. - (3) Tax fees are primarily for the preparation of income, payroll, value added and various other miscellaneous tax returns in certain countries where the Company operates.
+- (1) Audit fees include fees related to the audit of the Company's annual financial statements, the audit of the effectiveness of the Company's internal controls over financial reporting and the reviews of the Company's quarterly financial statements.
+This category also includes audits of many of our subsidiaries to comply with statutory requirements in foreign countries and work performed by tax and other professionals in connection with the annual financial statement audit. - (2) Audit-related fees are primarily for professional services not directly related to the Company's annual financial statements, for example assistance in connection with ESG assurance services, various registration statements, debt offerings and similar matters. - (3) Tax fees are primarily for the preparation of income, payroll, value added and various other miscellaneous tax returns in certain countries where the Company operates.
 The Company also incurs local country tax advisory services in these countries.
 Examples of these kinds of services are assistance with audits by the local country tax authorities, acquisition and disposition advice, consultation regarding changes in legislation or rulings, and advice on the tax effect of other structuring and operational matters. - (4) All other fees are the aggregate fees billed for products and services provided by KPMG that are not audit fees, audit related fees, or tax fees.